raunak222/Facial-Keypoint-Detection/README.md

 This is a repository of my project facial keypoints detection.
 This is the first project of my Computer Vision  Nanodegree
 ![alt text](https://github.com/raunak222/Facial-Keypint-Detection/blob/master/key_pts_example.png)

+##Introduction:
+- Facial Key Points (FKPs) detection is an important and challenging problem in the field of computer vision, which involves detecting FKPs like centers and corners of eyes, nose tip, etc. The problem is to predict the (x, y) realvalued co-ordinates in the space of image pixels of the FKPs for a given face image.
+It finds its application in tracking faces in images and videos, analysis of facial expressions, detection of dysmorphic facial signs for medical diagnosis, face recognition, etc.

 ##  Motivation/Purpose:
 - Main Purpose of this project is to detect facial keypoint from a given image dataset.
 So first we define the CNN Architecture for this